guillempuche/skia-wallet-wiki/Security.md

 They wrote an article "[Secure Browser Storage: The Facts][auth0-storage]" in 2021 storing data and attacking the code with the common security issues ().
 The next popular storage techniques were attacked:

-- Local Storage.
+- Local Storage or `localStorage`.
 Read about its technical details on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-- Session Storage.
-Read about its technical details on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
+- Session Storage or `sessionStorage`.
+Read about it on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
 - Cookies.
+Read about it on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)
 - In memory.
+It stores the data temporary, this means if you refresh the page, it'll go away.

 ## How Metamask is saving the user's data?